 Artist Statement

-My narratives are influenced by personal experiences, literature, art history, and the garden I grew up in.
-The symbolically laden scenes occupy the space between fantasy and reality.
+I am informed by lived experiences, Platonic dialogues, art history, and the garden I grew up in.
+The symbolically laden scenes occupy the space between fantasy and reality, where I find a necessary discomfort in this inconclusive space.
 In some works, passages of romance confront implications of threat.
 In other works, I reference classical tropes through compositions skewed to highlight the peculiar nature of the fantasy’s enactment.
-Visions of attraction and temptation present themselves, and through careful construction of composition, I question their integrity.
+Visions of attraction and temptation reveal themselves, and through careful construction of composition, I question their integrity.

 Bio

 Julia Gould (b.
 1999) is an American artist living and working in Baltimore Maryland.
-Julia holds a Bachelor of Fine Art degree from the Maryland Institute College of Art, where she majored in Painting, and minored in Printmaking (2022).
+She holds a Bachelor of Fine Art degree from the Maryland Institute College of Art (2022), where she majored in Painting, and minored in Printmaking.

-Julia’s work has been exhibited and awarded by organizations such as the YoungArts Foundation in Miami, the Baltimore Museum of Art, Andrew Reed Gallery in Tribeca, T & Y Projects in Tokyo, The National Society for Arts and Letters in Washington DC, the Elizabeth Greenshields Foundation, and New American Paintings.
+Julia’s work has been exhibited and awarded by organizations such as the YoungArts Foundation in Miami, the Baltimore Museum of Art, Andrew Reed Gallery in Tribeca, T & Y Projects in Tokyo, Vox Populi Gallery in Philadelphia, Gallery 263 in Cambridge, The National Society for Arts and Letters in Washington DC, the Elizabeth Greenshields Foundation, and New American Paintings.
+She has furthered her practice through intensive study with the New York City Crit Club Canopy Program, Anderson Ranch Arts Center, and the Chautauqua Institute.
 In addition she has lectured in the Baltimore area along with exhibiting in solo and invitational, juried exhibitions.